jacubero/aws-architect-associate/docs/storage.rst

 You can retrieve data from CloudWatch by using either the CloudWatch API or the Amazon EC2 console.
 Use the ``get-metric-data`` API to retrieve as many as 100 different metrics in a single request and ``get-metric-statistics`` for getting statistics for the specified metric.
 The console uses the raw data that the CloudWatch API  return to display a series of graphs that represent the data.
 Data is reported to CloudWatch only when the volume is active.
 If the volume is not attached to an EC2 instance, no data is reported.

+Volume status checks are automated tests that run every 5 minutes and return a pass or fail status:

+* If all checks pass, the status of the volume is ``ok``.

+* If a check fails, the status of the volume is ``impaired``.

+* If the status is ``insufficient-data``, the checks may still be in progress on the volume.

 Tracking Amazon EBS usage and costs
 ===================================